Artists Biographies

 lukefleming.com

-CONNIE KUPKA Violin and Viola.
+CONNIE KUPKA, Violin and Viola.
 Connie Kupka, a native Angelino, grew up in a music-loving family along with two other siblings, both of whom are also performers.
 After graduating from UCLA, she won a scholarship to study chamber music with the Guarneri Quartet at the Yale Summer Festival in Norfolk, Connecticut.
 The experience created a lifelong passion for chamber music (and orchestras), and inspired her and her future husband, cellist David Speltz, to form their own ensemble, the Arriaga Quartet.
 The group went on to win the grand prize in the prestigious Coleman Chamber Ensemble Competition and was able to tour with a broad range of offerings from the magnificent quartet repertoire.
 Summers always find Connie participating in many of the wonderful festivals throughout the country.
 She has performed at the Oregon Bach and Mostly Mozart festivals; the Santa Fe and Grand Canyon chamber music festivals; and the Ojai, Colorado and Sedona Jam music festivals.
 In Los Angeles, she regularly performs on the South Bay Chamber Music Society and Pacific Serenades series.
 She and David are the proud parents of three sons who grew up attending Los Angeles Chamber Orchestra concerts, two of them now pursue musical careers of their own.
 Connie loves performing with them at local chamber music venues.

-BRENDAN SPELTZ Violin.
+BRENDAN SPELTZ, Violin.
 NYC-based violinist Brendan Speltz second violinist of the world renowned Escher String Quartet, has toured the globe with groundbreaking ensembles such as Shuffle Concert, the Manhattan Chamber Players, A Far Cry, and the Harlem Quartet.
 As founder of FeltInFour Productions, Mr. Speltz has produced innovative concert events across the New York City area that have been described by ,The New Yorker as “Thrilling, poignant, unexpected, and utterly DIY.”
 Most recently, Mr. Speltz co-created a cross-disciplinary presentation of Steve Reich’s Different Trains with aerial dance troupe ABCirque which was sponsored by Meyer Sound Labs.
 In NYC he has performed as guest with the New York New Music Ensemble, Mark Morris Dance Group, American Ballet Theatre, the American Symphony, the Orchestra of St. Luke’s, and as a founding member of the conductorless string orchestra Shattered Glass.
 He received his bachelor’s degree from the University of Southern California and his Master’s degree from the Manhattan School of Music.
 Mr. Speltz plays a 1925 Carl Becker violin.

-DAVID SPELTZ.
-Cello.
+DAVID SPELTZ, Cello.
 David Speltz began his formal studies with Eleanore Schoenfeld after being introduced to the cello by his father.
 Later, he was invited to join the Piatigorsky masterclass at USC.
 He earned a master’s degree in mathematics from UCLA, but soon realized that the cello was the path to follow.
 In 1973 he co-founded the Arriaga Quartet, which went on to win first prize in the Coleman Competition.
 As a member of the ensemble Musical Offering, he performed at the Library of Congress, Lincoln Center, the Casals Festival in Puerto Rico, and recorded for the Nonesuch label.
 He has been active for years on many Los Angeles chamber music series in Los Angeles, and participated in summer festivals throughout the United States.
 David was a member of the Los Angeles Chamber Orchestra under Sir Neville Marriner, and served as the principal cellist of the California Chamber Orchestra under Henri Temianka.
 In 1989 he served as principal cellist for the German conductor Helmuth Rilling at the Bach Collegium Stuttgart.
 He has been active in the motion picture industry in Los Angeles, playing in the studio orchestras for over 500 movies, from the Godfather series to Star Wars!
 David has three sons, two of whom are professional string players in New York City.
 He is married to violinist Connie Kupka.

 ED MELL

 Visual artist.
 Born in Phoenix, Mr. Mell graduated from the Art Center College of Design in Los Angeles, with a Bachelor of Fine Arts degree in illustration.
 He began his career in New York as an art director for a prominent advertising agency.
 He also ran his own illustration studio in New York in the early seventies.
 After spending two summers working with children’s arts programs on the Hopi Indian Reservation, he developed his interest in Southwest landscape.
 Mr. Mell returned to Phoenix in 1973.
-He devotes his full time to working in oils, his main emphasis on Western landscapes and subject matter.
-In addition, he paints southwestern florals and sculpts western figures in bronze.
+He devoted his full time to working in oils, his main emphasis on Western landscapes and subject matter.
+In addition, he painted southwestern florals and sculpted western figures in bronze.
 His pieces are found in many corporate and private collections nationally and internationally.